hannotify/hanno.codes/_drafts/java-21-release-day.md

 * `String::format` or `String::formatted`;
 * `java.text.MessageFormat`

-However, these mechanisms come with a few drawbacks.
+However, these mechanisms come with drawbacks.
 They involve hard-to-read code (`+` operator) or verbose code (`StringBuilder`), they separate the input string from the parameters (`String::format`) or they require a lot of ceremony (`MessageFormat`).

 _String interpolation_ is a mechanism that many programming languages offer as a solution to these drawbacks.
-But string interpolation comes with a drawback of its own: interpolated strings (typically holding HTML/XML documents, JSON snippets or SQL statements) need to be manually validated by the developer to avoid dangerous risks like [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).
+But string interpolation comes with a drawback of its own: interpolated strings need to be manually validated by the developer to avoid dangerous risks like [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).

-This JEP proposes the 'String Templates' feature: a first-class, template-based mechanism for composing strings that offers the benefits of interpolation, but would be less prone to introducing security vulnerabilities.
+This JEP proposes the 'String Templates' feature: a template-based mechanism for composing strings that offers the benefits of interpolation, but would be less prone to introducing security vulnerabilities.
 A _template expression_ is a new kind of expression in Java, that can perform string interpolation but is also programmable in a way that helps developers compose strings safely and efficiently.

 ```java
 String guitarType = "Les Paul";